codyjedmunds/ai-evaluation-portfolio/README.md

 # AI Evaluation Portfolio

-A collection of documentation artifacts demonstrating **evaluation design, judgment under ambiguity, containment logic, and incentive analysis** in LLM and RLHF pipelines.
+A collection of documentation artifacts demonstrating **evaluation design, judgment under ambiguity, escalation control, and incentive analysis** in large-scale LLM and RLHF pipelines.

-This portfolio focuses on a single problem that increasingly defines modern AI systems:
+This portfolio focuses on a problem that increasingly defines modern AI systems:

 > **Failures now arise less from incorrect answers than from answers being allowed to matter when they shouldn’t.**

-Rather than optimizing outputs, this work examines how ambiguity is collapsed, authority is assumed, and confidence substitutes for structure — and how evaluators decide when to allow, pause, or escalate model responses.
+Rather than optimizing model outputs, this work examines how ambiguity is collapsed, authority is assumed, escalation becomes decoupled, and confidence substitutes for structure — and how evaluators decide when to allow, pause, reroute, or escalate model responses.

 ---

 ## Overview

-This repository contains a focused set of documentation artifacts demonstrating **human judgment, quality control, and decision-making under constraint** in large-scale LLM evaluation and quality assurance workflows.
+This repository contains a focused set of documentation artifacts demonstrating **human judgment, quality control, and decision-making under constraint** in production-scale LLM evaluation and QA workflows.

 The emphasis is not on model training, prompt engineering, or automation, but on:

 - evaluating model outputs under ambiguity
 - preserving uncertainty rather than prematurely resolving it
 - maintaining evaluator consistency under pressure
-- handling reviewer disagreement and edge cases
+- handling reviewer disagreement and escalation fatigue
-- deciding when to proceed locally vs escalate
+- distinguishing productive escalation from procedural escalation
 - understanding why quality degradation is often a rational system outcome

 All examples are synthetic and contain no client or proprietary data.